soi-20/brains/_pages/about.md

 # Functional Flow (Open-source brains)

-Hey Allen here.
-This is an experimental [Functional Flow](https://github.com/allenleein/brains) project.
+Hey, Allen here.
+This website is an experimental [Functional Flow](https://github.com/allenleein/brains) project.
 I'm trying to turn my brain into an Open-source brains.

 ### Components of a Functional Flow System - Input, Process, Output